saisathwik22/BlogApp-ReactJS/README.md

 - HTML
 - AppWrite

-### AppWrite Services
+### AppWrite Services - BACKEND

-- [appwrite](https://cloud.appwrite.io/console/project-66855cbb0005262a7099/overview/platforms) used for backend services of this project.
+- [appwrite](https://cloud.appwrite.io/console/organization-6682d0da00151ac949ef) used for backend services of this project.

 ### packages used